Modern Games Bring in More People and Increase Enjoyment, Driving Market Growth

 Terraforming Mars (competitive)

 Introduced in 2016, Terraforming Mars is frequently played at Strategicon, unlike several of the other popular games.
+This edition ranks 7th of all board games overall on Board Game Geek, more than eight years after being introduced.

 The game description from BoardGameGeek: